Total Views

 - Voice-to-text transcription

-- Sentence correction (grammar, clarity, flow)
+- Sentence correction for grammar, clarity, and flow

-- Managed option ($59/month) with 1,000 AI credits included
+- A managed option ($59/month) with 1,000 AI credits included

 This is where the trade-off becomes most concrete.